printers-for-people/catboat/docs/Measuring_Resonances.md

 # Measuring Resonances

-Klipper has built-in support for the ADXL345, MPU-9250 and LIS2DW compatible accelerometers which can be used to measure resonance frequencies of the printer for different axes, and auto-tune [input shapers](Resonance_Compensation.md) to compensate for resonances.
+Kalico has built-in support for the ADXL345, MPU-9250 and LIS2DW compatible accelerometers which can be used to measure resonance frequencies of the printer for different axes, and auto-tune [input shapers](Resonance_Compensation.md) to compensate for resonances.
 Note that using accelerometers requires some soldering and crimping.
 The ADXL345/LIS2DW can be connected to the SPI interface of a Raspberry Pi or MCU board (it needs to be reasonably fast).
-The MPU family can be connected to the I2C interface of a Raspberry Pi directly, or to an I2C interface of an MCU board that supports 400kbit/s *fast mode* in Klipper.
+The MPU family can be connected to the I2C interface of a Raspberry Pi directly, or to an I2C interface of an MCU board that supports 400kbit/s *fast mode* in Kalico.

 When sourcing accelerometers, be aware that there are a variety of different PCB board designs and different clones of them.
 If it is going to be connected to a